 |exa||A turbo-charged alternative to the venerable ls command|

 |fontpreview||Quickly search and preview fonts|

-This article complements our Group Tests where we recommend many hundreds of applications for all different purposes, not only utility software.
+This article complements our recommended software where we recommend many hundreds of applications for all different purposes, not only utility software.

 And if you have any suggestions for open source utilities to add to this series, please use the comment feature below.
 We really love receiving your opinions and thoughts.